-By default, Dante devices 'prefer' multicast over unicast.
-When you click a transmit channel to make a subscription, the receiver will automatically connect to the channel via a multicast flow, if one exists.
-Likewise, when a channel that did not form part of an existing multicast flow is added to a new multicast flow, any existing unicast subscriptions to that channel will automatically switch over to use the new multicast flow.
+By default, Dante receivers will connect to a multicast flow if one exists that contains the required channel(s), rather than creating a new unicast flow.

+If a channel that does not form part of an existing multicast flow is added to a new multicast flow, any existing unicast subscriptions to that channel will automatically switch over to use the new multicast flow.